NFL Mock Draft 2018: Baker Mayfield To Dolphins, Possible Trade With Bears To Move Into Top 10

 Mayfield finished the 2017 season as the second-best quarterback in terms of total passing yards with 4,627, trailing only Mason Rudolph of the in-state rival Cowboys.
 However, Mayfield topped all players in terms of his completion percent with 70.5 percent of his passes made, giving him more value in the upcoming draft.
 He also topped the college football signal callers in terms of average yards per pass (11.5 yards per pass) and threw 43 touchdowns, only one less than Division I leader Drew Lock of Missouri.
 CBS Sports said Mayfield’s performance was “most impressive” of all the quarterbacks auditioning at the recent NFL Combine.

 The Oklahoma standout is expected to be one of four quarterbacks who could go in the first round and possibly within the top 10 picks.
 USC’s Sam Darnold, UCLA’s Josh Rosen, and Wyoming’s Josh Allen are also being touted as quality QBs expected to go higher than Mayfield could.
-It all depends how teams play their positions on the draft board and whether they feel these particular players will suit their roster best.
+It all depends on how teams play their positions on the draft board and whether they feel these particular players will suit their roster best.

 In the case of the Dolphins, Mayfield seems worth the gamble, and making a trade to move up wouldn’t be a bad idea as they could be selecting the next star QB in the AFC East once Brady is retired.
-The team finished at No. 18 in the league in passing yards, and No. 28 in points scored per game.
+The team finished at No. 18 in the league in passing yards and No. 28 in points scored per game.
 If Mayfield’s college success can translate to success in the NFL, he could certainly help Miami improve those particular numbers.
 Other roster tweaks may also be needed, but many times it starts by bringing in the right QB.

-The NFL Draft 2018 takes place starting on April 26th when Miami Dolphins fans will get to see if their team makes the move up in the draft and goes with Mayfield, or another quarterback to lead their team.
+The NFL Draft 2018 takes place starting on April 26 when Miami Dolphins fans will get to see if their team makes the move up in the draft and goes with Mayfield or another quarterback to lead their team.